chunghaw/mind_mate/DEMO_SCRIPT_ML_FEATURES.md

 ## 🎤 Talking Points

 ### Opening Hook:
-> "Most mental health apps just count sad words.
-Mind Mate uses the same AI that powers Netflix recommendations and Tesla autopilot to understand your mental health patterns."
+> "Most mental health apps use hardcoded responses or simple keyword matching.
+Mind Mate has a real ML pipeline that processes actual user data through AWS Comprehend to extract genuine behavioral patterns."

 ### Technical Credibility:
-> "We're using AWS Comprehend for sentiment analysis, SageMaker for model training, and ensemble machine learning with Random Forest and Gradient Boosting models."
+> "The demo user has 14 days of real data - mood logs and chat messages with declining mental health patterns.
+Watch as AWS Comprehend processes these actual messages and our feature extraction pipeline analyzes the real behavioral data."

 ### User Benefit:
 > "This means Alex gets personalized insights that adapt to their unique patterns, not generic advice based on keywords."